moodle/devdocs/docs/guides/moodleapp/development/coding-style.md

 Unless otherwise specified, developers should follow the indications included on those documents.

-Most rules are enforced with [ESLint](https://github.com/typescript-eslint/typescript-eslint) and won’t be mentioned in this document, make sure to integrate a linter in your development environment.
+Most rules are enforced with [ESLint](https://github.com/typescript-eslint/typescript-eslint) and won't be mentioned in this document, make sure to integrate a linter in your development environment.

 ## Goals